weka/wekalib/README.md

-# pyapi
+# wekalib

-A Python module that implements WekaIO's JSON RPC API for Weka Clusters
+A group of Python modules that implement some handy interfaces to Weka Clusters.

 class WekaCluster (wekacluster.py) - a high-level abstraction for a weka cluster.
 WekaCluster.call_api() is the method for making API calls.
 API calls are distributed across cluster backend hosts.
 Error checking and retries automatically handled.